 - Put the magnolia seeds in a sealable plastic baggie filled with moistened peat moss.

-- "Stratify" the seeds.
-That is, put the baggie in the refrigerator "for at least 60 days."
+- Stratify the seeds.
+This entails putting the baggie in the refrigerator "for at least 60 days."
 It is through this "stratification" (subjecting the seeds to the cold) that you get the seeds ready to germinate.

 - In spring, take the baggie out of the refrigerator.
-Spread the contents (both peat moss and seeds) onto a seeding tray, and keep them where it will be 70-75 degrees Fahrenheit.
+Spread the contents (both peat moss and seeds) onto a seeding tray, and keep them where it will be 70 to 75 degrees Fahrenheit.

 - Keep the peat moss moist, but not soggy.